swift-student/source-link/README.md

 ## Try it

-Install the signed and notarized app with Homebrew:
+Install via Homebrew:

 ```sh
 brew install --cask swift-student/tap/source-link
 ```

 Open **Source Link** from Applications once to register its link handler.
 The cask also installs the `source-link` CLI.
-Install your preferred editor separately.

 With a local checkout of this repository, try opening its README: